-The Faculty of Law has become a member of the Pan-European Seal Traineeship Programme.
+The Faculty of Law is a member of the Pan-European Seal Traineeship Programme.
 The Pan-European Seal Professional Traineeship Programme is a comprehensive IP programme which bridges academia and the IP labour market.

 It is promoted in partnership by two of the world’s largest IP offices, the European Union Intellectual Property Office (EUIPO; former OHIM) in Alicante (Spain) and the European Patent Office (EPO) in Munich (Germany) together with their strategic University partners.

 The Pan-European Seal is an IP Programme that covers many academic areas.
 Through it, high-achieving young university graduates or students in the last year of their studies can access paid traineeships in EUIPO and the EPO, helping them to get a foot in the door of the competitive world of IP through valuable on-the-job multicultural professional work experience.

 Those interested in participating in traineeships under this programme should submit a written application by 28th February 2021 to the Office for International Relations of the Faculty of Law.
 The applications should include a CV, a proof of proficiency in the EUIPOs or EPOs respective working languages, a letter of motivation marking the preferred institution (at least 4000 char.), a copy of a diploma or a list of passed exams (for students in their last year of studies), a list of successfully completed elective courses related to intellectual property, a registered diploma thesis topic or a submitted SVOČ on the topic related to intellectual property and a certificate proving that the applicant has successfully passed selected EUIPO/EPO online courses.